 I know, I know … no one likes to brag.
 But this is one of those rare instances where telling everyone about your book is not only ok, it’s essential.

 Unlike other D2D distributors, OverDrive doesn’t sell books directly to readers.
 It’s aimed more at the librarians.
 And there’s a good chance that, regardless of how well you’ve marketed yourself, you probably don’t have a mailing list full of librarians to work with.
 So what’s the best way to reach them?

 Library patrons hold a lot of sway with their local libraries.
-Simply by requesting a book, they can often start a process that will result in that book being purchased and made available on digital shelves.
+Simply by requesting a book, they can often start a process that will result in that book being purchased through library distribution and made available on digital shelves.

 If there’s a particularly high demand for a book, such as dozens of patrons requesting it, the library will purchase multiple licenses—multiple copies, in a sense—and each of those will register as a sale for your book.

 It’s in your best interest, then, to convince as many people as possible to go to their public library and request the book.
 Multiple patrons in the same local area can be very useful, resulting in more sales.

 That’s not guarantee, however.
 Keep in mind, libraries work on budgets.
 They have to be a bit judicious about ordering, and they want to make sure they’re ordering books their patrons actually want.